 As Ljubljana lies in a basin surrounded by the mountains but is also influenced by the Mediterranean streams, it has a mild climate with warm summers and cold winters.
 In the summer, average temperature goes up to 25 degrees Celsius, which is not too hot and allows you to have a nice walk around the town.
 In the winter, the average temperature is below 0 and it snows.
 However, you should know that in colder months there is also a big chance of rain, so prepare yourself in advance!

 Apart from sightseeing, there are many different activities that you can take up while in town.

-For example, you can visit one of many Ljubljana’s museums or galleries.
-Besides from the above-mentioned museums that are placed in Ljubljana Castle and Tivoli Park, you can make a tour of the National Museum of Slovenia, National Gallery, Museum of Modern Art, Museum of Contemporary Art Metelkova (MSUM), City Museum of Ljubljana (MGML) or Museum of Illusions.
+For example, you can visit one of many of Ljubljana’s museums or galleries.
+Besides from the above-mentioned museums that are placed in Ljubljana Castle and Tivoli Park, you can take a tour of the National Museum of Slovenia, National Gallery, Museum of Modern Art, Museum of Contemporary Art Metelkova (MSUM), City Museum of Ljubljana (MGML) or Museum of Illusions.

 If you are a nature lover, just grab a picnic basket, go to the Tivoli Park and make a day of it!
 Those of you that are more active nature lovers, and enjoy hiking, should consider climbing the Rožnik Hill, which rises above the park.